MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_FCreateNew -** Is this new blank document

   - **Data\_FCreateNewFromTemplate -** Is this new document from templates

+  - **Data_FErrorAfterDocWinCreation:boolean-**  Did any error orexception happen after the document window is created.

   - **Data\_FileUrlLocation -** Predefined set of values of where document is stored (NetworkShare, LocalDrive, ServerOther etc.)